-Union support remains strong despite Trump Administration’s anti-union actions
+Union support remains strong despite Trump administration’s anti-union actions

 Despite escalating anti-union measures, nearly seven in ten Americans still support organized labor, according to Gallup’s latest poll.

-This story appears in the September edition of The Washington Nurse.
+This story appears in the September 2025 issue of the WSNA Newsletter.

 1 minute to read